 Stock Comparison

-In this section, I will analyze the weekly stock price movements and trading dynamics of Airbnb, Inc. (ABNB) and Booking Holdings Inc. (BKNG) over the past year, highlighting key price changes and market trends.
+In this section, I will analyze the weekly stock price movements and trading dynamics of Airbnb, Inc. (ABNB) and Booking Holdings Inc. (BKNG) over the past year, highlighting key trends and price changes that may influence investment decisions.

 Trend Analysis